 Operations capability

-A collection of personnel capabilities, equipment capabilities, physical asset capabilities, material capabilities, and process segment capabilities, for a given slice of time (past, current, or future), and defined as committed, available, and unattainable shall be presented as an operations capability.
+A collection of personnel capabilities, equipment capabilities, physical asset capabilities, material capabilities, and process segment capabilities, for a given slice of time (past, current, or future), shall be presented as an operations capability.

 Table 215 defines the relationship roles for the operations capability.
-Table 216
+Table 216 defines the attributes for the operations capability.